Service & Repairs

 • Camera inspection: Cameras threaded through plumbing lines identify joint separations and cracks without any excavation.

 A technician using the right combination of methods typically locates a leak within 2–4 hours on most residential pools in Northern Virginia and Maryland.
 When excavation is needed, it’s targeted to the confirmed location.
+If your bucket test confirms a leak and the standard inspection points (skimmer, fittings, light housing) don’t reveal an obvious source, scheduling a professional leak detection visit is the right next step rather than investigating further without the right equipment.

 What Pool Leak Repairs Cost in the DMV Area